The Cairnoodle is a cross between a purebred Cairn Terrier and Poodle.

 There will also be blood tests, vaccinations, deworming, spaying or neutering, and microchipping.
 These come to between $455 to $500.

 Annual costs for medical essentials like flea and tick prevention, checkups, shots, pet insurance, and heartworm prevention come to $460 to $560.

 How to Find Reputable Cairnoodle Breeders?

 Start at a shelter or rescue group.
-Not only will you have a bigger chance at finding a great dog, you will also feel great about helping a homeless dog find a new and loving home.
+Not only will you have a bigger chance at finding a great dog, but you will also feel great about helping a homeless dog find a new and loving home.

-Most dogs need to be rehomed because of ‘people’ reasons, including allergies, lifestyle changes, and the upkeep.
+Most dogs need to be rehomed because of ‘people’ reasons, including allergies, lifestyle changes, and upkeep.
 It’s usually not because of something that the dog has done.

 You don’t want to buy a Cairnoodle puppy from a pet store or a website.
 Most of these puppies come from mass breeding facilities, also known as puppy mills.